+Proper care and maintenance are key to ensuring that spruce wood remains in good condition when used outdoors.
 Using the wrong wood can lead to rot, warping, and other damage.
-In this article, we’ll determine whether Spruce is the right choice for your outdoor needs.
+After years of using spruce, let me explain if it is the right choice for your outdoor needs.

 About the Spruce Tree and Wood